How to Exit Python Program [4 Methods]

 Equal

-Now, place the os._exit() under the if condition, and it will return nothing.
+Now, place the os._exit() under the if condition, which will return nothing.

 #import the os module